Last Updated on December 8, 2022 by Lori Geurin

 Intermittent Fasting, Lose Weight The Easy Way

-When you are fasting your body has to use its stored fat for energy.
-This is a good thing and much more effective than just cutting calories.
-If you want to lose any excess fat you’re carrying around IF is a great way to do it.
+When you are fasting, your body has to use its stored fat for energy.
+This is a good thing and much more effective than simply cutting calories.
+If you want to lose any excess fat you’re carrying around, IF is a great way to do it.

-So forget what you’ve heard about eating 6 meals a day and read on.
+So forget what you’ve heard about eating six meals a day and keep reading.

-When you’re fasting your body releases 2 essential fat burning hormones:
+When you’re fasting, your body releases two essential fat-burning hormones:

 - human growth hormone (HGH)

 HGH can aid in both fat loss and muscle gains (1).